Madaar49/Madaar49/README.md

 # About me

 Hello visitor, I am Augustine Maada Gbondo, with a Master's degree in Tropical Hydrogeology and Environmental Engineering from Technische Universitaet Darmstadt.
-I am currently working as a “Wissenschaftliche Mitarbeiter” employed by Technische Universität Darmstadt, working at [HLNUG](https://www.hlnug.de).
+I am currently a “Wissenschaftliche Mitarbeiter” employed by Technische Universität Darmstadt, working at [HLNUG](https://www.hlnug.de).
 This site is predominantly for showcase my project, version control and collaboration with peers.
 Since 2014, I have been active in the water and environmental sector.
 Since 2021, I have been using python, GIS and Data Science as tools for water, environmental and general geoscience tasks.
 For more information please see [my personal website](https://gbondo-am.github.io).

 ## Interest
 I am interested in topics and tasks related to Hydrogeology and Environmental Engineering, Computational Geoscience, Hybrid-models, and applicatio of Machine Learning & Deep Learning to the earlier named themes.